Alison Tsai - Co-Chair

 Susan is Head of Legal, APAC at Intesa Sanpaolo S.p.A. and oversees all legal matters across the Asia Pacific region.
 Prior to that, Susan was a Senior Legal Counsel at Standard Chartered Bank (Hong Kong) Limited and advised on corporate finance transactions across Greater China and North Asia.
 Susan has 15 years’ working experience in the legal industry, 10 of years of which was in private practice at Clifford Chance.
 Susan is qualified to practise in both England and Wales and Hong Kong, and has worked in London, Tokyo and Beijing before relocating to Hong Kong in late 2011.

-Janice specialises in Real Estate and her practice focuses on cross-border real estate investments, mainly acting for institutional investors, funds, hospitality groups, retail brands, property development companies and private equity firms, including REITs, in their investments into real estate across Asia.
+Janice specialises in Real Estate investments and her practice focuses on cross-border real estate transactions, acting for institutional investors, funds, hospitality groups, retail brands, property developers, family offices, private equity firms and REITs, in their investments into real estate across Asia.
 Janice is qualified as a solicitor in Hong Kong and a solicitor and barrister in Ontario, Canada.
-Born in Vancouver, Janice was living in Australia before moving to Hong Kong in 2005 and has been with DLA Piper ever since.
+Born in Vancouver, Janice was living in Australia before moving to Hong Kong in 2005 and was with DLA Piper for 15 years prior to joining Stephenson Harwood.
 She speaks English, Cantonese and French.

 Cynthia is an associate at Ropes & Gray.
 Prior to working at Ropes & Gray, Cynthia has gained experience in Hong Kong, Singapore and Melbourne on a wide range of transactions including public and private M&A, private equity, joint ventures, IPOs and general corporate matters.

-Cynthia Chan - Member, Knowledge, Pro Bono & Citizenship
+Cynthia Chan - Co-Head, Knowledge Empowerment and Member, Pro Bono & Citizenship

 Associate - Ropes & Gray